Resistants: Publication history

 The original members were all created by Jack Kirby.
-Magneto and Think Tank were created by Stan Lee and Jack Kirby.
+Magneto and Think Tank were created by Kirby and Stan Lee.
 Mist Mistress, Quill, and Rust were created by Mark Gruenwald, Kieron Dwyer, and Al Milgrom.

 Fictional team history

-The mutant Magneto was the founder of the original Brotherhood of Evil Mutants.
-Over the years, the original Brotherhood had disbanded, so Magneto decided to create a new Brotherhood.
-He recruited five young mutants and trained them to become the new Brotherhood.
-The five mutants were sent to capture Mister One, a mutant who was small enough to enter and operate a miniature spacecraft Magneto had discovered.
-Their plans were foiled by Captain America and Magneto left the team.
+The mutant Magneto was the founder of the original Brotherhood of Mutants.
+After the original Brotherhood disbanded, Magneto recruited five young mutants and trained them to become the new Brotherhood.
+The five are sent to capture Mister One, then have him enter and operate a miniature spacecraft Magneto had discovered.
+The Brotherhood's plans are foiled by Captain America, after which Magneto leaves the team.

-Their next employer, Mandrill, renamed the team Mutant Force, a name they would commonly be associated with.
-As Mutant Force, the team repeatedly came into conflict with the Defenders.
-During this period they were employed by both the US government and the Secret Empire.
-Peeper, the usual leader, was absent for their first mission with the Secret Empire.
-As Secret Empire operatives, they were led by Mad Dog.
+The team's next employer, Mandrill, renames the group Mutant Force.
+As Mutant Force, the team repeatedly battles the Defenders.
+During this period, they were employed by both the United States government and the Secret Empire.
+As part of the Secret Empire, Mutant Force was led by Mad Dog.

-The Red Skull offered the team funding and renamed them the Resistants.
-As the Resistants, the team fought against the Mutant Registration Act.
-During this time, many mutants joined the team including Mist Mistress and Mentallo (now calling himself Think Tank).
-As the Resistants, the team would fight against several superheroes, including their original enemy Captain America.
-Eventually most members would leave.
-Slither rejoined and the team retook the name Mutant Force.
-The team disbanded shortly afterwards, most members going their own way.
+The Red Skull offers the team funding and renames them the Resistants.
+As the Resistants, the team oppose the Mutant Registration Act.
+During this time, many mutants joined the team, including Mist Mistress and Think Tank.

-After Decimation, some members of the Mutant Force have been depowered while others maintained their mutant abilities.
+After Decimation, some members of the Mutant Force were depowered, while others maintained their mutant abilities.